OkACTE Fellows

 The Fellows will receive paid registration to attend ACTE’s Region IV conference.

-Each selected Fellow will also receive recognition on the OkACTE website, participate in leadership during Oklahoma Summit, ACTE Region IV Conference and be recognized during the General Session at Oklahoma Summit.
+Each selected Fellow will also receive recognition on the OkACTE website, participate in leadership during Oklahoma Summit and be recognized during the General Session at Oklahoma Summit.

 In an effort to provide continuous support to the selected Fellows, each OkACTE Division will be asked to endorse candidate(s) from their respective divisions.